Maybe you’ve been trying to start a business for a while now, but you still find yourself totally failing at freelance writing.

 Related reading: How Cold Emailing Grew These 6 Freelance Writing Businesses

-You don’t set goals and work backward from there.
+8. You don’t set goals and work backwards from there.

 When I plan out the year for my business.
 I don’t start with the first week and go from there.